Piotroski Score - Explained

 - Courses

-The Piotroski score refers to a discrete score between 0-9 reflecting nine criteria that are used to determine the strength of a financial position firm.
-The use of the Piotroski score is to determine the best value stocks, with zero being the worst and nine the best.
+The Piotroski score refers to a discrete score between 0-9 reflecting nine criteria that are used to determine the strength of a firm's financial position.

-How is a Piotroski Score Used?
+How is the Piotroski Score Used?

 Criteria for Profitability